-The Monstera subpinnata plant is a lovely variety of the Monstera plant with dainty finger-like foliage.
-Being part of the Monstera family, this subpinnata possesses the lush tropical beauty its many relatives have.
+The Monstera subpinnata plant of the Araceae family is a lovely variety of the Monstera plant with dainty finger-like foliage.
+Being part of the Monstera genus, this subpinnata possesses the lush tropical beauty its many relatives have.

 Today, we will discover all that we can about the Monstera subpinnata plant and learn how to easily grow it for ourselves.
 Keep on reading to discover more.

 - Water Requirements

 - Soil Requirements

 - – Where Did the Name Monstera Subpinnata Come From?

 - – How Large Can the Monstera Subpinnata Grow?